Sound Cards

 Older Hyper 212s often used really bad fans, so a quick fan change could be all an older Hyper 212 needs to get up to date.

-It was capable of a 70-90 watt load and, while it would handle above that, it was not happy doing so.
+It was right at the edge of what it was capable of with a 100-110 watt load and, while it would handle above that, maximum achievable boost clocks would be limited.

 First, we ignore the fan and focus on the heatpipes.
 Most tower coolers show quite lazy performance curves as fan airflow goes up and replacement fans are plentiful.
 We look at only a few factors, the first, and most important, is the number of complete heatpipes.